Comment on page

 To begin, we should make clear distinctions between the different areas of "Lyra", some of which may confuse new users.

-Lyra is an options automated market maker (AMM) that allows traders to buy and sell options on cryptocurrencies against a pool of liquidity.
+Lyra is an option automated market maker (AMM) that allows traders to buy and sell options on cryptocurrencies against a pool of liquidity.
 The Lyra protocol has two key user groups, liquidity providers and options traders.

 Traders use Lyra to trade options.
 They can either buy options from or sell options to the MMV.
-Traders pay fees (in the form of the market-making spread) to LPs, as compensation for their liquidity.
+Traders pay fees (in the form of the bid-ask spread) to LPs, as compensation for their liquidity.

 An option gives the holder the right to buy (call option) or sell (put option) an asset at a specified price (the strike price) at a certain time (expiration).

 Example: The ETH 3000 strike call expiring in 14 days gives the holder the right to purchase 1 ETH for $3000 in 14 days' time.

 This simple definition gives rise to a universe of possibilities - calls, and puts can be combined in different ways to create any imaginable payoff!
 This flexibility is a key reason why options are one of the most traded products in global financial markets.
 In particular, traders use them to:

 - Hedge their risk

 - Generate extra income on their assets

 - Speculate on future price movements with precision